zhengtao99/airsquire-Interview-project/Readme.md

 Create a web application to

-  - Upload panorama images
+  1. Upload & Download panorama images
+  2. List panorama images in a table with the essential image data
-  - Search panorama images by name and list them
+  3. Search panorama images by name
-  - Bookmark panorama images
+  4. Bookmark panorama images
-  - List bookmarked panorama images
+  5. List bookmarked panorama images
+  6. Draw a pie chart to show data analytic about the bookmarked/un-bookmarked images
-  - Panorama viewer like this [example](https://threejs.org/examples/webgl_panorama_equirectangular.html)
+  7. Panorama viewer like this [example](https://threejs.org/examples/webgl_panorama_equirectangular.html)

 ## Process